 Next time you’re in the car, pop on a personal finance podcast.
-Read the articles on this site or take our course (because it’s amazing).
+Read the articles on this site or any other finance articles that resonate with you.
 Talk to your friends and family about money, some might not be as forthcoming and that’s okay.
 But the only way we learn more about something is if we talk about. it.
 Learn all you can now and continue to develop your knowledge.
 Understanding your money is one of the most powerful things you can do.

 6 – Be Selfish With Your Money

 Before you get all up in arms saying we are supposed to give generously and that giving is a fantastic money mindset (I agree), this may not mean what you think.